SAI-CHARAN-JAKKULA/FaultTolerant-raft-key-value-store/README.md

 Shard Master plays the role of processing the configuration update.
 Specifically, it assigns the paritions to different server groups as evenly as possible.
 It aslo dynamically change the assignment according to the change on the number of server groups.

-**Note**: In Lab 4A, when we pass the commands to Raft, we should not pass the pointers.
+**Note**:when we pass the commands to Raft, we should not pass the pointers.

-Passed test cases of Lab 4A:
+Passed test cases:

 ```
 Test: Basic leave/join ...